SARIKAYA77/flight_tracking_application/airport/README.md

 ## How to run the project via Docker

-Make sure docker engine is running and resource is given as project directory start-engine docker
+- Make sure docker engine is running and resource is given as project directory

+$ start-engine docker
-"docker run" from terminal
+$ docker run" from terminal
-docker-compose up
+$ "docker-compose up"

 ## How to run the project locally